Goodbye Girl (David Gates album)

-Goodbye Girl is the third solo album by David Gates of Bread.
-The "title track" was also used in the film of the same name.
+Goodbye Girl is an album by the American musician David Gates, released in 1978.
+The title track was used in the film of the same name.
+The album peaked at No. 165 on the Billboard 200.

 "Took the Last Train" was released as a follow-up single, which also became a U.S. and Canadian top 40 hit.

-Only tracks 1-4, 6 and 7 are new material; the remainder are reissued from previous albums.
+Only tracks 1–4, 6 and 7 are new material; the remainder are reissued from previous albums.

 Track listing

+All tracks written by David Gates, except "Took the Last Train", which was written by Gates and Larry Knechtel.